Cat is pregnant: Everything you need to know now

 - Enlarged teats: From the 2nd to 3rd week, the teats turn pink and become larger.

-- Changed appetite: Your cat suddenly eats more or less.
+- Changes in appetite: Your cat suddenly eats more or less.

-- Round belly: From about the 4th week, the belly begins to bulge.
+- Rounded belly: From about the 4th week, the belly begins to protrude.

-- Behavioral changes: A pregnant cat often becomes more affectionate or quieter.
+- Changes in behavior: A pregnant cat often becomes more affectionate or calmer.

 - Weight gain: After a few weeks, your cat will visibly gain weight.

-When can you tell if your cat is pregnant?
+When can you tell if a cat is pregnant?

-The first external signs usually appear from the third week onward.
-From the fourth to fifth week, pregnancy is clearly visible through a rounded belly.
+The first external signs usually appear from the 3rd week onwards.
+From the 4th to 5th week, the pregnancy is clearly recognizable by a rounded belly.

-How long are cats pregnant?
+How long is a cat's pregnancy?
 The duration of pregnancy

-Pregnancy in cats lasts an average of 63 to 65 days , or about 9 weeks.
+The average gestation period for cats is 63 to 65 days , or about 9 weeks.
 The exact duration can vary slightly depending on the cat's health and age.

-- Weeks 1–2: Fertilization and first implantation of embryos.
+- Weeks 1-2: Fertilization and initial implantation of the embryos.

-- Weeks 3–4: First signs such as pink teats and weight gain appear.
+- Weeks 3-4: First signs such as pink nipples and weight gain appear.

-- Weeks 5–6: The abdomen grows visibly; the fetuses are visible on the ultrasound.
+- Weeks 5–6: The belly grows visibly; the fetuses are visible on the ultrasound.

-- Weeks 7–8: The cat rests more, her appetite increases, and she prepares for birth.
+- Weeks 7–8: The cat rests more, her appetite increases.
+She is preparing for birth.

 - Week 9: The birth is imminent.
 The cat seems restless and is looking for a place to give birth.

-During pregnancy, your cat needs special attention and care to stay healthy and ensure optimal development of the kittens.
+During pregnancy, your cat needs special attention and care to stay healthy and ensure the kittens develop optimally.

 1. Nutrition:

-- High-quality food: A balanced diet with high nutrient content is crucial.
+- High-quality feed: A balanced diet with a high nutrient content is crucial.

 - More calories: Feed your cat kitten food from the 5th week onwards – this provides additional energy.